Equivariant eta forms and equivariant differential $K$-theory: Introduction

+The study of the differential K-theory is always related to the Bismut-Cheeger eta form \cite{BC89}, which is defined for a family of Dirac operators and is the family extension of the famous Atiyah-Patodi-Singer eta invariant.
+Usually, the well-definedness of the eta form needs one of the following additional conditions: \begin{enumerate} \item the kernels of the family of Dirac operators form a vector bundle over the base manifold \cite{BC89,D91}; \item the family index of the family of Dirac operators vanishes as an element of the K-group of the base manifold \cite{Bu09,MP97a,MP97b}. \end{enumerate}

+In the model of Freed-Lott \cite{FL10}, the eta form with the first condition is used to define the push-forward map.
+In the model of Bunke-Schick \cite{BS09}, the eta form under the second condition, which is defined by Bunke \cite{Bu09} using the taming, is used to define the differential K-group.
+From this point of view, in order to extend the differential K-theory to the equivariant case, we firstly need to extend the Bismut-Cheeger eta form to the equivariant case.

+In \cite{Liu17}, the author systematically studied the equivariant eta form under the first condition and prove the anomaly formula and the functoriality of them, which should be used to establish an equivariant version of the Freed-Lott model.
+In this paper, we will establish the properties of the eta form under the second condition, extend them to the equivariant case and use them to construct our model.
+In order to do finer spectral analysis, we use the notion of the spectral section developed by Melrose and Piazza in \cite{MP97a,MP97b} and the Dai-Zhang higher spectral flow \cite{DZ98} instead of the taming and the Kasporov KK-theory in \cite{Bu09,BS09}.
-In \cite{MR1472895,MR1484046}, in order to prove the family index theorem for manifolds with boundary, Melrose and Piazza define the spectral section for a family of self-adjoint (resp. odd $\Z_2$-graded self-adjoint) 1st-order elliptic pseudodifferential operators on a family of odd (resp. even) dimensional manifolds when the family index of the operators vanishes.
-In \cite{MR1638328}, using the spectral section, Dai and Zhang introduce the higher spectral flow for a family of Dirac type operators on a family of odd dimensional manifolds.

-In this paper, in order to construct the analytic model of the equivariant differential $K$-theory, we extend the spectral section, the higher spectral flow and the eta form to the equivariant case.
-Especially, we introduce the equivariant higher spectral flow for a family of even dimensional manifolds.
-Furthermore, we prove the anomaly formula and the functoriality of equivariant eta forms using the language of equivariant higher spectral flow, which is an analogue of the results in \cite{MR2072502,Liuetaform} and using the techniques in \cite{MR1088332,MR1765553,MR1800127,MR1942300}.
-Note that the proof of the funtoriality of equivariant eta forms is highly nontrivial.
-It is a question proposed in \cite{MR3182258}.
+In \cite{MP97a,MP97b}, in order to prove the family index theorem for manifolds with boundary, Melrose and Piazza defined the spectral section and the eta form under the second condition.
+In \cite{DZ98}, using the spectral section, Dai and Zhang introduced the higher spectral flow for a family of Dirac type operators on a family of odd dimensional manifolds.
+In this paper, we will extend the spectral section, the higher spectral flow and the eta form to the equivariant case.
+Especially, we will define the higher spectral flow for a family of even dimensional manifolds.
+Furthermore, we will prove the anomaly formula and the functoriality of equivariant eta forms using the language of equivariant higher spectral flow, which is an analogue of the results in \cite{Be09,BM04,Liu17} and using the techniques in \cite{D91,Ma99,Ma00,Ma02}.
+Note that our proof of the anomaly formula of the eta forms for a family of even dimensional manifolds relies on the funtoriality of equivariant eta forms Theorem \ref{d188}, which is highly nontrivial and is the main technical difficulty of this paper.
+Since the second condition is a topological condition, there is no additional rigidity assumption in the formulas here.